 What is a business coach?

 A business coach has two sets of skills.
 They must know tons about how to run all kinds of successful businesses.
 And they need to have the skills to support you in developing your successful business, so you can move your business on faster with their help than if you’d just done it on your own.

 It’s this mix of skills which is vital.
 Lots of people know all the business theory or have run a great business themselves.
 But unless they have the skills to support you in developing your business into what you want to create, all the great ideas and strategies in the world won’t help.

 What you want is someone who can work with you, bringing in expert knowledge of what will work in your particular situation, and helping you to make those ideas happen in your company.
 It’s the combination of know-how coupled with the emotional intelligence and communication skills which makes for the best business coach.

 A good business coach will ask you all kinds of questions

-A good business coach will ask you all kinds of questions.
+A good business coach will ask you lots of questions.
 They’ll want to know about your personal motivations for running the business – are you someone who wants to scale up a business quickly and then sell it for a ton of cash?
-Or are you more interested in developing a solid company which will bring you a good income?
-What does a good income mean for you?
+Or are you more interested in developing a sustainable company which will bring you a good income?
+How much do you want to earn?
 What are your values, and what are you interested in achieving?